 One of the great things about yoga is that it’s an activity that is not limited to people of a certain age, level of fitness or flexibility, or level of experience.
 As long as you have the willingness to try something new and open up to the experience, you will likely discover many health and wellness benefits for yourself.
 But everyone needs a starting point, and a introductory yoga class is the logical choice.
 Luna Yoga provides yoga classes for beginners where students can learn the fundamentals of the Iyengar Yoga method.
 You will learn the fundamental standing poses, twists and gentle back and forward bends.
 Our Introductory Course is also useful for people who have taken an extended break from yoga and wish to ease back into it.

 The ideal way to start yoga is with the Introductory Course.

-It is a 90 minute class once a week for nine weeks.
+It is a 90 minute class once a week for four weeks.
 The course is designed for beginners!
 No previous experience is needed or expected.

 |Sunday||10:00 - 11:30 AM||Rachel||Starts||2-Feb|

 Register online with Luna Yoga to make sure you’ve secured your place in our beginner yoga classes in Melbourne.
 This is required due to limited places in the course.
 You’ll receive a confirmation of registration email once you have registered.

 To secure your place in our beginner yoga class, we ask that you make a deposit of $50, with the remaining balance to be paid either on or before the course beginning date.
 We prefer bank deposit by EFT, but will also take cash or cheque on the course start day.
 Our bank details are Luna Yoga, BSB 083 064 Account 182 853 505.

 We always recommend practising yoga on an empty stomach.
 We suggest waiting three hours after a heavy meal or an hour following a light snack.
 Hydrate well before your class, and be sure to wear light, comfortable clothing.